abdeoujjet/llm-news-bot/README.md

 ---

-## 🧠 Modelos de lenguaje usados
+## 🧠 Language models used

-El proyecto está pensado para funcionar con modelos open-source ejecutados en local a través de [Ollama](https://ollama.com/), como:
+The project is designed to work with open-source models run locally via [Ollama](https://ollama.com/), as:

 - `phi3:3.8b`
 - `gemma3:4b`
 - `wizardlm2:7b`
 - `qwen2.5vl:3b`

-Los modelos pueden configurarse fácilmente mediante variables `MODELO_RESUMEN` y `MODELO_FILTRO`.
+The models can be easily configured using the `MODELO_RESUMEN` and `MODELO_FILTRO`.

 ---

-## 📲 Envío a Telegram
+## 📲 Telegram delivery

-El sistema permite el envío automático del resultado a un chat y canal de Telegram, fragmentando los mensajes si superan el límite de 4096 caracteres.
+The system allows automatic delivery of the results to a Telegram chat and channel, splitting messages if they exceed the 4096-character limit.

-Solo necesitas configurar:
+You only need to configure:

 - `TELEGRAM_BOT_TOKEN`
 - `TELEGRAM_CHAT_ID`